Approved on

 How to Get a Medical Marijuana Card in Kentucky

-The doctor must consult with the patient regarding the potential therapeutic aid of cannabis.
+During the consultation, the physician must examine and assess the patient’s current medical condition and medical history.
+They must also consult with the patient regarding the potential therapeutic benefits of cannabis.
 They also need to advise the patient about the possible interactions between marijuana and other drugs.

 Who Can Apply for a Medical Marijuana Card in KY?

-It seems probable that Kentucky would follow the lead of other state programs.
-This means that to apply for a medical marijuana card in KY, you would need to be a Kentucky resident aged 18+ with a qualifying medical condition.
+To apply for a medical marijuana card in KY, you must be a Kentucky resident aged 18+ with a qualifying medical condition.

 Cost of MMJ Card in KY